bigmlcom/python/docs/index.rst

 argument, ``compact``.
 If ``compact`` is ``False`` (the default), the output of these functions is a list of maps, each with the keys ``prediction`` and ``probability`` (or ``confidence``) mapped to the class name and its associated probability (or confidence).
+Note that these methods substitute the deprecated ``multiple`` parameter in the ``predict`` method functionallity.

 So, for example, the following: